go-gitea/gitea/docs/content/doc/advanced/external-renderers.en-us.md

 Once your configuration changes have been made, restart Gitea to have changes take effect.

 **Note**: The above section numbering policy is new; previously the section was `[markup.sanitizer]` and keys could be redefined.
+For more information, see the corresponding information in the cheat sheet.